• Skip to main content

 A bowl with milk and yeast.

-2. Meanwhile, beat the eggs with honey (or sugar) in a large bowl, then add melted butter and a pinch of salt, and continue mixing until combined.
+2. Meanwhile, beat the eggs with honey in a large bowl, then add melted butter and a pinch of salt, and continue mixing until combined.

 A bowl with egg mixture being beaten using a hand mixer.